-An unauthorised absence is where either no explanation has been given for the child's absence or where the explanation offered is not considered acceptable by the school i.e. the school is not satisfied with the reasons given for the absence.
-These are considered an offence by the parent.
+An unauthorised absence is where either no explanation has been given for the child's absence or where the explanation offered is not considered acceptable by the school i.e.

 If an absence is recorded as unauthorised the school may refer this to BACME.
 The Local Authority can use various sanctions to promote regular attendance such as issuing a Penalty Notice Fine or initiate court proceedings.